JDubbTX/OpenIBMi/src/posts/2023-10-12-Base64-Encoding.md

 ## Trying it out

 First lets encode a string 'MyText' in base64 using a simple SQLRPGLE program.
-As mentioned above, we will make use of service program sub-procedure named 'print_this' that simply prints 2 strings passed as parameters to a spoolfile.
+As mentioned above, we will make use of service program sub-procedure named 'print_this' that simply prints 2 strings passed as parameters to a spool file.

 ``` rpgle
 **free